-James Allen has been wrongly convicted of a crime and sentenced to 10 years on a chaing gang.
+Description – James Allen has been wrongly convicted of a crime and sentenced to 10 years on a chain gang.
 He manages to escape to Chicago hoping to remain undetected.

 However, his luck does not last long.
 James asks Marie for a divorce only to be promptly betrayed by her to the authorities.
 The only life left for James is alone and on the run.

-NOTABLE: This film was nominated for three Academy Awards; Best Picture, Best Actor in a Leading Role, and Best Sound, Recording.
+NOTABLE: I Am a Fugitive From a Chain Gang was nominated for three Academy Awards – Best Picture, Best Actor in a Leading Role (Paul Muni), and Best Sound, Recording.

-In 1991 this motion picture was selected for inclusion in the United States National Film Registry.
+In 1991, I Am a Fugitive From a Chain Gang was selected for inclusion in the United States National Film Registry.